SaiVishwas/Get-A-Way/README.md

 # Get_A_Way

 This was a project done as a part of the Software Engineering course (13CS354) during the 6th semester of BE in CSE .

+  While on a trip, have you ever encountered a vehicle breakdown or any other emergency (food/medical)?

   Our project aims at providing a user-friendly interface to avail these amenities from the sellers nearest to the user, while on a tour.
 We also aim at enriching the user’s experience by suggesting nearby places of attraction.
 Our main focus is on tourism in Karnataka.
 Our project also aims at providing the following features: